accentor/api-client-js/.github/PULL_REQUEST_TEMPLATE.md

 <!---
   Thanks for contributing to Accentor!
-  Make sure all GitHub actions (test & lint) will pass and fill out the template.
+  Make sure all GitHub actions (build & lint) will pass and fill out the template.

   If any changes to your PR are necessary, we will ask for them